 The mission of Wounded Warrior Project is to honor and empower wounded warriors.
 WWP empowers warriors to live life on their own terms, mentor fellow warriors, and embody the WWP logo by carrying their peers towards recovery.
+Warriors never pay for WWP programs, because they paid their dues on the battlefield.
 The Organization delivers free direct programs and services in the following areas: